Weight Watchers SmartPoints: 3

-Nutrition facts, calculated using gram measurements (via caloriecount.com) are based on 13 stuffed cookies.
-According to caloriecount, these cookies are also low in sugar, high in manganese, and high in selenium… who knew?
-Nutrition information is meant as a general guideline.
+Nutrition facts are based on each of 20 stuffed cookies.
+According to caloriecount, these cookies are also low in sugar, high in manganese, and high in selenium, with more than a gram of protein per cookie… who knew?!

-For the oil: I definitely can’t vouch for the results if you cut back on—or omit—the oil called for in any of my recipes.
-Do it at your own risk.
+For the oil: I definitely can’t vouch for the results if you cut back on—or omit—the oil called for in any of my recipes, but feel free to experiment at your own risk.

 For the filling: I haven’t tried this with any low-fat cream-cheese-type spread, so I can’t vouch for that.
 But as mentioned in the recipe, you can omit the filling if you desire.
 Or you can experiment and try stuffing the cookies with something else entirely!
-Peanut butter would be fun.
+For example, peanut butter would be fun!

-For the flour: I haven’t tried a gluten-free version of this recipe; but if anyone does try it and reports back, I’ll update this page with his or her experience.
-For now, I can only vouch for the results of these cookies (and any of my recipes, for that matter) if you use one of the flours listed in the recipe.
+For the flour: While I can only vouch for the results of these cookies (and any of my recipes) if you use one of the flours listed in the recipe, some readers have reported success with different flours:

 - Amy‘s gf experiment: I made them GF using Bob’s Red Mill all purpose gf mix.
 I felt like i needed to add a little more milk, but the end product was super yum. yay!